tq-systems/meta-tq/meta-tq/doc/README.TQMa335x.md

 Depending on your configuration some variable values needs to bet changend to the right values.
 For files to use see the [artefacts](#artefacts) section.

-_Note_: Update and start scripts expect a partitioned / initialized SD-Card or eMMC.
+_Note_: Update and start scripts expect a partitioned / initialized SD card or eMMC.

 * `uboot`: name of U-Boot payload image for SD / eMMC (default = u-boot.img)
 * `mlo`: name of U-Boot SPL image for SD / eMMC (default = MLO)
 * `uboot_spi`: name of U-Boot payload image for SPI flash (default = u-boot.img)
 * `mlo_spi`: name of U-Boot SPL image for SPI flash (default = MLO.byteswap)
-* `mmcdev`: 1 for eMMC, 2 for SD-Card (automatically generated when booting from SD / eMMC with the index of the boot device, can be overwritten;
+* `mmcdev`: 1 for eMMC, 2 for SD card (automatically generated when booting from SD / eMMC with the index of the boot device, can be overwritten;
    must be set if needed when booting from SPI NOR)
 * `fdtfile`: device tree blob,